benduong2001/benduong2001.github.io/food_recommendation.md

 ![](images/images_food_recommendation/food_sentiment_coefficients.png)

-* This makes sense, as most of these words have negative connotations, and even more impressively, it manages to pick out words that aren't just negative, "emotional" words (like worst, or bland)- it also includes words that are otherwise arguably neutral but deemed negative *in the context of food at a restaurant* (overpriced, burnt, dry, cold)
+* This makes sense, as most of these words have negative connotations, and even more impressively, it manages to pick out words that aren't just negative, "emotional" words (like worst, or bland)- it also includes words that are otherwise arguably neutral but deemed negative *in the context of a restaurant* (dry, cold).
+It doesn't even need to be related to food, but service itself (slow, rude).
-*

 ## **Sub-Project 2: Predicting if a User will visit a Restaurant**